david6983/saxaboom/README.md

 ### Note for vst2 support

-Because steinberg technologies recommend to build vst3 instead of vst2, the **vst2 version of this software is not provided in the setup installer**.
+Because steinberg technologies recommends to build vst3 instead of vst2, the **vst2 version of this software is not provided in the setup installer**.
 However if you persist to use vst2 on your DAW, build this vst from source in the Projucer and add vst2 support.